This website uses cookies to ensure you get the best experience on our website. Learn more

 Property’s age restrictions

 Children under five years of age are not allowed to join the usual activities.
 Children aged 6–11 years are accommodated on game drives at the lodge manager's discretion.
-Children aged 12–15 years may take part in game drives.
-Children of 16 years and older may participate in game drives, guided walks and mokoro activities.
+Children aged 12 and above may take part in game drives, but only children of 16 years and older may participate in guided walks and mokoro activities.

 Special activities & services